Austin High School (Minnesota): School layout

 The original (north) block and first addition (south block) are laid out in a fashion where the classrooms all have exterior windows; the only exception being what was the original south hall of the original (north) block which currently overlooks the commons area.

 The interior of the north block of the building houses the school's library/media center and the original auditorium, named Christgau Hall.
 The interior of the south block / first addition houses Knowlton Auditorium and Ove Berven gym.
 Across Fourth Street to the west of the main building, by underground walkway, is the school's Annex building.
 It is home to industrial arts, child care, music programs, the school's weight room and a small auditorium.

-During the 2025-26 school year, the weight room underwent a renovation with new equipment and changes to the interior.
-Vikings wide receiver Adam Thielen arrived to celebrate the new renovations.